 The real question is can OpenFlow be used to build large scalable networks.
+In other words, can OpenFlow scale?
 To answer the question, we need to first understand OpenFlow.
 The ONF is responsible for the OpenFlow specification which defines the following components:

 - Remote Controller